hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/MapConfiguration.md

 	- `PutIfAbsentMapMergePolicy` causes the merging entry to be merged from source to destination map if it does not exist in the destination map.
 - `statistics-enabled`: You can retrieve statistics information like owned entry count, backup entry count, last update time, and locked entry count by setting `statistics-enabled` to `true`.
 The method for retrieving the statistics is `getLocalMapStats()`.
 - `wan-replication-ref`: Hazelcast can replicate some or all of the cluster data.
 For example, suppose you can have 5 different maps but you want only one of these maps to replicate across clusters.
 To achieve this, you mark the maps to be replicated by adding this element in the map configuration.
-- `optimize-queries`: This element is used to increase the speed of query processes in the map.
+- `optimize-queries`: If true, increases the speed of query processes in the map.
+Default value is false.
 It only works when `in-memory-format` is set as `BINARY` and performs a pre-caching on the entries queried.
+- `min-eviction-check-millis`: The minimum time in milliseconds which should pass before checking if a partition of this map is evictable or not.
+Default value is 100 millis.

 ### Map Store